robotix/2020.robotix.in/_events/bombdisposal.markdown

 **Bomb Specification:**

-* These will be wooden cubes of dimension 5 cm * 5 cm * 5 cm (l*b*h).
+* These will be wooden cubes of dimension `5 cm * 5 cm * 5 cm` (l * *b * *h).

 * Wires will be attached to the upper surface (lower surface for the hanging bomb) of the bomb.

-* The wires will be made up of cable ties
+* The wires will be made up of cable ties.

 * The hanging bomb will have a hook on top surface for the corresponding lifting mechanism.

 * The weight of the object will be less than **90 g**.